sparkflows/sparkflows-docs/docs/web-app/integrating-with-databricks-notebook.rst

 The Databricks Notebook can output text, tables and charts to be dispalyed in Fire Insights.

+Fire Insights passes 2 parameters to the Notebook:

+* postback-url
+* job-id

 Below are the example for it.

 Outputing Text